DigitalArcPlatform/digitalarcplatform.github.io/pages/about.md

 #### Lexie Shoulta (she/her)
 Lexis Shoulta is a history major and future librarian with an interest in digital community archives.
 Prior to joining the DigitalArc team, she interned with the Johnson County Museum of History and The 1947 Partition Archive.

+#### Alec Smitten (he/him)
+Alec Smitten is a PhD student in the Classics Department at Indiana University Bloomington.
+Alec is the DigitalArc Project Manager, a position he shares with Claudia Gonzalez-Diaz, assisting with supporting community partners in digital archiving planning and implementation work including support for post-processing stories captured and publishing the digital archive web site.
+Prior to assuming the role of DigitalArc Project Manager, Alec contributed to the development of the DigitalArc toolkit documentation.

 #### Jazma Sutton (she/her)
 Jazma Sutton is an Assistant Professor of History at Miami University of Ohio.
 Her research focuses on the histories of slavery and freedom in the U.S. with a particular interest in African American women’s history and the Midwest.
 Jazma has been leading work in descendant archival practices within African American communities by incorporating Black digital humanities and critical archival studies.
 She is a lead collaborator in digital community archiving efforts and will be leading the Ohio community archiving initiative.
 Jazma serves as Co-PI on the project.